fetch

 fetch(`https://...`, { cache: 'force-cache' | 'no-store' })

-(default): Next.js fetches the resource from the remote server on every request without looking in the cache, and it will not update the cache with the downloaded resource.force-cache
+(default): Next.js fetches the resource from the remote server on every request in development, but will fetch once duringnext build

 : Next.js looks for a matching request in its Data Cache.- If there is a match and it is fresh, it will be returned from the cache.